AImitSK/skamp/docs/planning/marken-dna/04-PHASE-3-KI-CHAT.md

 - Who are the 3 most important direct competitors?
 - What is the objective difference (price, technology, service)?

-### CONCLUSION:
+### COMPLETION PROTOCOL:
-When all phases are fully completed, summarize the briefing in a structured way and set [PROGRESS:100].`, },
+When all phases are fully completed:
+1. Summarize the briefing in a structured way
+2. Ask explicitly: "Is this summary correct and complete?"
+3. Only after user confirmation: Set [PROGRESS:100] and [STATUS:completed]
+4. Without confirmation, the status remains "draft"`, },

   // --------------------------------------------------------------------------